 The CON Side of Solar Leases

 Lease Transfer.
 Solar leases add an additional step in the home closing process.
 The buyer must agree to transfer the lease into their name and assume taking over the monthly payments.
 Given the simplicity of the lease transfer process nowadays and assuming that there is a net savings each month, the lease transfer is not as big of an issue as some of the detractors like to make it out to be.
+Companies like Vivint, for example, do not even require a credit check.
+It couldn’t be any easier to transfer your solar to a new home buyer.

 Buyer Must Qualify For Lease.
 Most leases have provisions requiring the buyer to credit qualify for a solar lease in Phoenix but I have found that if a buyer can qualify for a home loan, they can qualify for a lease.
 If someone could not qualify for a home loan, would you want them buying your home anyways?